legitbiz/SealsOfFate/README.md

 # Seals Of Fate: Hats of Destiny; Icebergs of Doom

-Copyright © 2017 A Legitimate Business, LLC. and the following individuals: Brandon Craig, Evan French, Connor Kuehl, Jeremiah Peschka, Andrew Waugh, Douglas Whitley III
+Copyright © 2017 A Legitimate Business, LLC. and the following individuals: Brandon Craig, Evan French, Matthew Gieger, Connor Kuehl, Jeremiah Peschka, Andrew Waugh, Douglas Whitley III

 Seals of Fate is a prototype rogue-like built in the Unity engine using C#.